FAIRsFAIR/DataObjectMetrics/README.md

-# FAIRsFAIRMetrics for assessing the FAIRness of research data objects
+# FAIRsFAIR Metrics for assessing the FAIRness of research data objects